verbb/formie/docs/get-started/configuration.md

 - `useQueueForNotifications` - Whether to use Craft‘s queue system to trigger emails.
 This is highly, **highly** recommended, to prevent slow submissions for your users.
 This may be useful to disable for local development.
 - `useQueueForIntegrations` - Whether to use Craft‘s queue system to trigger integrations.
 This is highly, **highly** recommended, to prevent slow submissions for your users.
 This may be useful to disable for local development.
 - `queuePriority` - Set the queue job priority, to determine if it should run with a different priority compared to other jobs.
 Default to the [Craft default](https://craftcms.com/docs/4.x/extend/queue-jobs.html#specifying-priority) of `1024`.
+- `redirectUri` - Overrides the OAuth redirect URI for integration connections.
+When omitted, Formie uses a site URL (`formie/integrations/callback`), or an action URL when Craft’s `headlessMode` is enabled.
+Environment variables are supported.

 ### Sent Notifications
 - `sentNotifications` - Whether to enable Sent Notifications functionality.